adrianomartino/amartino/_pages/about.md

 ---
 title: Video Producer with Marketing Expertise
 subtitle: Woah!
-It's been 12+ years that I've been helping businesses with my creativity.
+It's been 12+ years that I've been helping businesses with a mix of branding best practices and creativity.
 Let's keep it going!
 description: Personal is the perfect theme for developers, designers and other creatives.
 featured_image: https://res.cloudinary.com/martinobranding/image/upload/v1555965383/adrianomartinocom/Adriano_Martino_Video_Marketing_rgg8m2.jpg